shichao-an/notes/docs/lkd/ch4.md

 **How the above two goals achieved**

 1. Instead of assigning the text editor a specific priority and timeslice, the Linux guarantees the text editor a specific proportion of the processor.
-If the two are the only processes with same nice values, each would be guaranteed half of the processor’s time (the proportion is 50%).
+If the two are the only processes with same nice values, each would be guaranteed half of the processor's time (the proportion is 50%).
 Because the text editor spends most of its time blocked, waiting for user key presses, it does not use anywhere near 50% of the processor.
 Conversely, the video encoder is free to use more than its allotted 50%, enabling it to finish the encoding quickly.
 2. When the editor wakes up, CFS notes that it is allotted 50% of the processor but has used considerably less, and thus determines that the text editor has run for *less time* than the video encoder.
 Attempting to give all processes a fair share of the processor, it then preempts the video encoder and enables the text editor to run. [p46]